BCFT One-point Functions of Coulomb Branch Operators: Examples

-Each possible contraction in the bulk can be seen as a correction to $a_{\phi^2}^\tt{tree}$ multiplied by $n-1$ closed loop.
+Each possible contraction in the bulk can be seen as a correction to $a_{\phi^2}^\tt{tree}$ multiplied by $n-1$ closed loops.
 Each of these contributions has multiplicity $n(2n-1)!!$\footnote{There are $\frac{2n(2n-1)}{2}=n(2n-1)$ ways of choosing two $\phi$ operators between the $2n$ that will contract on the boundary.
 Then there are $(2n-3)!!$ ways of pairing the remaining $2n-2$ fields in the bulk.}.
 The contractions in the boundary simply produce the 1-loop diagrams computed in Appendix \ref{s1loopcomputations}.
-Over all we have
+The NLO contribution can then be written as follows